Religious discrimination in Pakistan: Hate Speech Against Religious Minorities

+Violence Against Religious Minorities

 Attacks on religious minorities in Pakistan have claimed hundreds of lives of religious minorities, such as Hindus, Pakistani Ahmadis, Shia, Sufis and Christians.

 Women belonging to minority communities have been targets of forced conversions and marriages.
 Forced conversion, rape, and forced marriages of Hindu women in Pakistan have recently become controversial in Pakistan.

 Attacks on minorities in the country have led to condemnation of policies that are discriminatory to religious minorities in Pakistan.
 Following the 2010 Lahore massacre, United Nations Secretary-General Ban Ki-moon said "Members of this religious community have faced continuous threats, discrimination and violent attacks in Pakistan.
 There is a real risk that similar violence might happen again unless advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence is adequately addressed.
-The Government must take every step to ensure the security of members of all religious minorities and their places of worship so as to prevent any recurrence of today’s dreadful incident."
+The Government must take every step to ensure the security of members of all religious minorities and their places of worship so as to prevent any recurrence of today's dreadful incident."
 Ban's spokesperson expressed condemnation and extended his condolences to the families of the victims and to the Government.

-The United States ambassador to Pakistan, Anne W. Patterson, issued an unusually strong statement saying Pakistan had witnessed an increase in "provocative statements that promote intolerance and are an incitement to extremist violence."
+The United States ambassador to Pakistan, Anne W. Patterson, issued a statement in 2010 saying that Pakistan had witnessed an increase in "provocative statements that promote intolerance and are an incitement to extremist violence.".

 An editorial published in Dawn condemned the attacks, commenting that "Bigotry in this country has been decades in the making and is expressed in a variety of ways.
 Violence by individuals or groups against those who hold divergent views may be the most despicable manifestation of such prejudice but it is by no means the only one.
 Religious minorities in Pakistan have not only been shunted to the margins of society but also face outright persecution on a regular basis."
+Pakistan stands out as one of the most challenging countries for members of religious minority groups to live in, primarily because of the inadequate safeguarding of human rights for these communities.
+The past years have witnessed a disturbing escalation in the targeted oppression and violence against religious minorities within the nation.